Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: 8 and above

-2. You must make eye contact with someone in the circle, say their name and move to take there place.
+2. The first person makes eye contact with somebody in the circle, says their name and moves to take their place.

-3. The person whose name you called must pick another person in the circle, say there name, and take there place in the circle.
+3. The person they spoke to must pick another person in the circle, say their name and continue the pattern.

 Zombie Tag